alternativeTime/GlycanBuilderVaadin7Version/README.md

 `Damerell D, Ceroni A, Maass K, Ranzinger R, Dell A, Haslam SM.
 The GlycanBuilder and GlycoWorkbench glycoinformatics tools: updates and new developments.
 Biol Chem.
 2012 Nov;393(11):1357-62.
 PubMed PMID: 23109548`

 The latest version of GlycanBuilder is compatiable with Vaadin7.
 This work was supported by the Australian NeCTAR project.
 To recognise this work please cite UniCarbKB:
-`Campbell MP, Peterson R, Mariethoz J, Gasteiger E, Akune Y, Aoki-Kinoshita KF, Lisacek F, Packer NH.
+<code>Campbell MP, Peterson R, Mariethoz J, Gasteiger E, Akune Y, Aoki-Kinoshita KF, Lisacek F, Packer NH.
 UniCarbKB: building a knowledge platform for glycoproteomics.
 Nucleic Acids Res.
 2014 Jan 1;42(1):D215-21.
-PubMed PMID: 24234447`
+PubMed PMID: 24234447</code>

 # Further Information